 12. GOÐAFOSS

-The “waterfall of the Gods” is rich in folklore with tales of Christianity, trolls and pagans adding their own brand of mystery to Goðafoss.
-There are plenty of opportunities to keep an eye out for them on the viewing platforms which are on both the west and east side of the falls.
+There are viewing platforms on both the west and east sides of the falls.
 You can easily walk between them in about 20 to 30 minutes.

 Goðafoss is right on the Ring Road in the north of Iceland.
-It is 30 minutes’ drive from Akureyri and 40 from Myvatn.
+It’s a 30-minute drive from Akureyri and a 40-minute drive from Myvatn.

 WATERFALLS IN EAST ICELAND